piyushxp/Social-Bee-MongoDB/README.md

 ```
 npm run dev
 ```
-> This command would first "DUMP THE DATA" into your Database and then start the Server in Development Mode,on your first time usage
+> This command would  start the Server in Development Mode

 # Database Seeder